gitouni/CalibNet_pytorch/README.md

   train: [0,1,2,3,4,5]
   val: [6,7]
   test: [8,9,10]
-  skip_frame: 50
   cam_id: 2  # (2 or 3)
+  voxel_size: 0.3  # voxel downsampling of raw pcd data
+  pooling: 5  # max pooling of semi-dense image, must be odd
+model:
+  depth_scale: 100.0

 ```
-KITTI Odometry has 22 sequences (11 sequences with real poses), in our config.yml, seq 0,1,2,3,4,5 are set for train and seq `6,7` are set for validation.
-Dataloader will sample 1 frame per `skip_frame` frames. cam_id=2 represents left color image dataset and cam_id=3 represents the right.
+KITTI Odometry has 22 sequences (11 sequences with real poses), in our config.yml, seq 0,1,2,3,4,5 are set for train and seq `6,7` are set for validation. cam_id=2 represents left color image dataset and cam_id=3 represents the right. `depth_scale` is the normlization scale factor of model input.